If you can't see a trailer above this text, please refresh your browser.

 But if Carl Cox is the king of Ibiza, then Alfredo is God.
 Towards the end of our stay, we finally got to meet the man.
 I'm not ashamed to say that he's a complete personal hero of mine; his bootleg mixes have got me through many a tedious day.
 His take on the island was a uniquely interesting one.

-Alfredo still DJs at Ibiza's biggest clubs, and he's seen just about every change the island has been through, not just as a DJ but as a resident, as somebody who just loves Ibiza and still finds the same awe in the place 35 years after he first arrived.
-Hearing his take on the changes, the past, the future, the nature of electronic music, and the similarities between today's youth and his youth was both sobering and inspiring, and generally about as far away from deep house DJs complaining about airport food on Twitter as you could possibly imagine.
+Alfredo still DJs at Ibiza's biggest clubs to this day, and he's seen just about every change the island has been through, not just as a DJ, but as a resident, as somebody who just loves Ibiza, and still finds the same awe in the place 35 years after he first arrived.
+Hearing his take on the changes, the past, the future, the nature of electronic music and the similarities between today's youth and his youth was both sobering and inspiring, and generally about as far away from deep house DJs complaining about airport food on Twitter as you could possibly imagine.